-HELP: I will read and comment on drafts of abstracts up to two days before they are due and presentation- and paper-drafts up to a week before they are due.
+HELP: I will read and comment ONCE on drafts of abstracts up to three days before they are due and presentation- and paper-drafts up to a week before they are due.
 In addition, I will provide feedback on in-class presentations within a couple of days of the presentation so that you have time to incorporate corrections and additions into you written version.
-So with a bit of planning, you can therefore achieve whatever grade you desire in this class!
+So, with a bit of planning, you can achieve whatever grade you desire in this class!
+If my feedback is not sufficient, I strongly urge you to make use of the MSU Writing Center: https://writing.msu.edu/services/